Feasy01/Pied-Piper-challange/README.md

 # Pied-Piper-challange
-See datasheet for all the info
+See the datasheet for all the info